 The longer you wait, the more difficult it gets (and the more likely you'll talk yourself out of it).

-You can cold approach at colleges by utilizing their libraries, cafeterias, or campus lounges.
 Approach a girl by mentioning how you're going to school there next semester and asking what it's like here.
-This works as a reliable icebreaker if you're struggling to say "hello."

-Another option is to bring up a textbook a girl may have with them, and asking how the class is.
 If you need help getting started, just asking anyone for directions to a specific part of the college is a good AA drill.

 Of course, if she sees you there week after week, it's not exactly ideal.
 Again, it shouldn't stop you from approaching, but I know it's hard enough for most guys already.